kavia-common/educational-content-management-system-263732-263747/assets/supabase.md

 - AuthContext uses supabase.auth.getSession() and onAuthStateChange
 - Profile role is read from profiles table by id
 - LoginPage offers email/password sign in/up and magic link (signInWithOtp)
+- REACT_APP_REQUIRE_SUPABASE_AUTH: if set to true, ensure user signs in before data fetch.
+When false, configure an anon-friendly SELECT RLS policy for read-only tables like learning_paths.

 Tables and RLS (assumptions):
 - profiles(id uuid pk, full_name text, role text)